Lebanese man who held bank staff hostage for trapped savings released

 A Lebanese man who held bank staff hostage in Beirut last week to demand access to his trapped savings has been released from custody after charges against him were dropped.

-Judge Ghassan al-Khoury ordered the release of Bassam al Sheikh Hussein, who stormed a Federal Bank branch in Beirut with a rifle, after the bank dropped the charges against him, the state-run National News Agency reported on Tuesday.
+Judge Ghassan al Khoury ordered the release of Bassam al Sheikh Hussein, who stormed a Federal Bank branch in Beirut with a rifle, after the bank dropped the charges against him on Tuesday.

 A judicial official told AFP news agency on Wednesday that Hussein has since been released but still faces possible charges by the state.